Apply for Tier 4 visa

 You must apply using an online application form (unless you are applying from North Korea).
 You must choose between the application form for applicants outside the UK and the application form for applicants already within the UK.
 Both application forms can be found on the UK Visas and Immigration website.

-How to complete your application form
+How to complete your application form (overseas applicants)

 You can apply for your visa up to three months before your course starts.
 Do not apply before this date, as your application will be refused.
 You must apply for your visa at least two weeks before your course starts.
 If you cannot apply for your visa by this deadline, you may have to defer your studies and start your course at a later date.